WindowsLogic-Productions/Postie-Notes/README.md

-# FM2K-Controls
+# Postie Notes

-**FM2K-Controls** is a simple tool that helps you set up and use controllers with FM2K on your Windows computer.
+**Postie Notes** is a simple tool that helps you set up and use controllers with FM2K on your Windows computer.
-It works on Windows XP and all newer versions.
+It works on Windows 98 SE and all newer versions.

 ---